Today in Ankara.

 Last night we ate in Kizilay district and went to a bar where live music was being performed.
 From what I could make out the band were performing popular numbers and there was a bit of a singalong.
 We will spend our last night here in same area and tomorrow we travel to Amasya.

-Observing animals, they can teach us a lot.
+Things I reccomend, observing animals, they can teach us a lot.

-Copying animal behaviour completely, we have bigger brains, lets use them.
+Things I don’t reccomend, copying animal behaviour completely, we have bigger brains, lets use them.